 When it comes to actual labor time, the number one tip I suggest is moving around every 20 minutes if possible, to get the blood flowing and the baby dropping.
 Use Pinterest or go to a birth class, or ask your doula, to go through all the different positions and switch it up as frequently as possible.

 That’s why its so crucial you create a safe, nurturing space for laboring.
 Whether you’re in a hospital, birth center, or at home, make the space feel comfortable with things like fairy lights or battery operated candles, soothing scents, and a chilled-out playlist.
 These are all things you can prep in advance, or get your partner to organize.
+For many people, postpartum support is heavily dependent on access to family and friends.
+For people without that network nearby, what are some practices that can help to ease the transition into parenthood?

 Know that while you can do this alone, it’s going to be really difficult to recover in an efficient way unless you’re rested and looked after.
 Look at your daily responsibilities pre-pregnancy, like walking the dog or buying groceries, and see what you can outsource for at least the first 4 weeks after pregnancy.
 If you have the resources, look at bringing a postpartum doula on to your team who can offer their referral network as well as make your day-to-day life as a new parent a little bit easier.

 That’s why I encourage my clients to make a postpartum plan, just as most people would make a birth plan.
+What exactly does a doula do and how does having a doula present during the birth help?

 For many people, getting pregnant is a challenge.
 How do you support clients embarking on fertility procedures?